wirc-sjsu/firebench/docs/fire_models_info/21_fuel_models/02_Anderson.md

 ## Compatibility with fire models

 Compatibility levels:
-- Full: The data contained in the fuel model covers **all** the fuel input needed by the fire model
+- **Full**: The data contained in the fuel model covers *all* the fuel input needed by the fire model
-- Partial: The data contained in the fuel model covers **some** of the fuel input needed by the fire model
+- **Partial**: The data contained in the fuel model covers *some* of the fuel input needed by the fire model
-- None: The data contained in the fuel model covers **none** of the fuel input needed by the fire model
+- **None**: The data contained in the fuel model covers *none* of the fuel input needed by the fire model

 Fire model              | Category          | Compatibility level